 Test Monitoring and Test Control is basically a management activity.
-Test monitoring is a process of evaluating and providing feedback of the “currently in progress” testing phase and Test control is an activity of guiding and taking corrective action based on some metrics or information to improve the efficiency and quality.
+Test Monitoring is a process of evaluating and providing feedback on the “currently in progress” testing phase.
+Test Control is an activity of guiding and taking corrective action based on some metrics or information to improve efficiency and quality.

-- Providing feed back to the team and the other required stakeholders about the progress of the testing efforts.
+- Providing feedback to the team and the other concerned stakeholders about the progress of the testing efforts.

-- Broadcasting the results of testing to associated members.
+- Broadcasting the results of testing performed, to the associated members.

-- Planning and estimation and deciding the future course of action based on the metrics calculated.
+- Planning and Estimation, for deciding the future course of action, based on the metrics calculated.

-Point 1 and 2 basically talks about Test reporting which is an important part of test monitoring.
-Reports should be precise and to the point and should avoid the “long stories”.
-It is important here to understand that the content of reporting differs for every stakeholder.
+Point 1 and 2 basically talk about Test Reporting, which is an important part of Test Monitoring.
+Reports should be precise and should avoid “long stories”.
+It is important here to understand that the content of the report differs for every stakeholder.

-Point 3 and 4 talks about the metrics.
-Following are the metrics can that be used for test monitoring:
+Points 3 and 4 talks about the metrics.
+Following metrics can be used for Test Monitoring:

-- Miscellaneous metrics like level of confidence of testers, dates milestones, cost, schedule and turnaround time.
+- Miscellaneous metrics like level of confidence of testers, date milestones, cost, schedule and turnaround time.

-Test control is basically a guiding and taking corrective measures activity, based on the results of test monitoring.
-Examples include:
+Test Control involves guiding and taking corrective measures activity, based on the results of Test Monitoring.
+Test Control examples include:

-Test monitoring and control goes hand in hand.
+Test Monitoring and Control go hand in hand.
 Being primarily a manager’s activity, a Test Analyst contributes towards this activity by gathering and calculating the metrics which will be eventually used for monitoring and control.